 It’s a departure from traditional performance management systems, which often rely on annual performance reviews, toward a system of ongoing, regular feedback that’s instructive, constructive, and celebratory.

-The above stat, courtesy of LinkedIn, tells us that the vast majority of employees recognize that feedback improves their performance.
+The above performance management stat tells us that the vast majority of employees recognize that feedback helps to improve employee performance.

 Related to this, the numerous benefits of CPM include: